Cutoff for mixtures of permuted Markov chains: reversible case: The entropic method: main arguments

 The second part of the argument uses the properties of nice paths to show that the probability of following a nice trajectory concentrates around its mean.
 The latter can be computed, providing an approximate stationary distribution $\hat{\pi}$ for $\scP$ on $V$.

 Given $u \in V$, $L \geq 1$ consider again $\tau_L := \inf \{ t \geq 0 \ | \ \abs{\xi(X_0 \cdots X_t)} = L \}$ and

-In words, this measure considers trajectories immediately after a regeneration time, ie a time at which a regeneration edge is crossed (with horizon $L$).
-By Lemma \ref{lem:typical_paths}, if one takes $L = \Theta(\log \log n)$, the conditionning by $\tau_{L} < \tau_{X_0}$ essentially forbids the chain to come back at all to $u$ on a time scale $O(\log n)$.
+In words, this measure considers trajectories immediately after a regeneration time, i.e. a time at which a regeneration edge is crossed (with horizon $L$).
+By Lemma \ref{lem:typical_paths}, if one takes $L = \Theta(\log \log n)$, the conditioning on $\tau_{L} < \tau_{X_0}$ essentially forbids the chain to come back at all to $u$ on a time scale $O(\log n)$.
 If $\nu$ is a probability measure on $V$, write $\bfQ^{(L)}_{\nu} := \sum_{u \in V} \nu(u) \bfQ^{(L)}_{u}$ and $\bfE^{(L)}_{\bfQ_{\nu}}$ for the expectation with respect to this measure.
 All in all, the whole argument of this paper is summarized in the following proposition.

 \begin{proposition} There exist a deterministic probability measure $\nu$ on $V$, a deterministic $s_0 =\Theta(\log n)$, constants $C_L, C_M, C > 0$ and for all $x, y \in V, t \in \bN$ a set $\frN^{t}(x,y)$ of length $t$ paths between $x$ and $y$ for which the following holds.
 Let $L := C_L \log \log n, M := C_M \log \log n$ and write $\scP_{\frN}^{t}(x,y) := \sum_{\frp \in \frN^{t}(x,y)} \scP(\frp)$.
 Consider the random probability measure